liquidprompt/liquidprompt/docs/theme/included/dotmatrix.rst

 .. versionadded:: 2.2

-To actually use the DotMatrix theme, you need to add a few configuration commands to the script that loads the Liquid Prompt.
+To actually use the DotMatrix theme, you need to add a few configuration commands to the script that loads Liquid Prompt.
 For example:

 .. code-block:: bash

-   # Load the Liquid Prompt.
+   # Load Liquid Prompt.
    source ~/.liquidprompt
    # Configure the desired variant.
    DOTMATRIX_VARIANT="chevron"